Seattle police chief and mayor at loggerheads over handling of George Floyd protests, autonomous area

 The two city officials have repeatedly given diverging messages over the ongoing situation in Seattle, compounding speculation of rising tensions behind closed doors.

-Best, in an interview with "Good Morning America on Friday," said she angry about the protester takeover.
+Best, in an interview with "Good Morning America on Friday," said she was angry about the protester takeover.

 “I am very angry about the situation that we have and at this point we just want to make sure that it gets resolved,” she said.